Deaf Culture Facts That Might Surprise You

 More about Deaf people and driving...

-- Can Deaf People Drive? - Fighting for a Basic Right
+- Can Deaf People Drive?
+Some Surprising Facts

-If Deaf people can't hear, how can they drive?
-Plus, find out which countries allow Deaf people to drive and which countries still deny Deaf people this fundamental right.
+If deaf people can't hear, how can they drive?
+Plus, find out which countries allow deaf people to drive and which countries still deny this fundamental right.

 Looking At The Face, Not Hands, When Communicating